What is the debt ratio?

 The debt ratio is the tool used by banks to determine if you are able to repay the loan you are requesting from them.

-Indeed, understanding and regularly monitoring this ratio could help you make more informed decisions and maintain a healthy financial balance.
-In this article, we’ll explore in detail how to calculate your debt ratio, why it’s essential to monitor it regularly and what its limitations are.
+In fact, understanding and regularly monitoring this ratio can help you make informed decisions and maintain a healthy financial balance.

-Here are the budget items to consider in more detail:
+Here are the specific budget items to consider:

-If you wish to simplify the steps of calculating your debt ratio mentioned above, Jean Fortin’s professionals has an online tool that allows you to measure your debt level in just a few minutes, securely and anonymously.
+If you want to simplify the calculation steps mentioned above, the professionals at Jean Fortin have created an online tool that allows you to measure your debt level in just a few minutes, safely and anonymously.
 We encourage you to use this tool as often as you like!

-• A debt ratio below 30% is considered excellent, indicating that you can manage your debt payments without difficulty.
+- A debt ratio under 30% is considered excellent, indicating that you can handle your debt payments without difficulty.

-• A ratio between 30% and 35% may be acceptable, but it is advisable to ensure that the trend is not increasing.
+- A ratio between 30% and 35% is acceptable, but you should ensure the trend is not increasing.

-• A ratio above 40% and 42% indicates a too high level of debt and compromises your chances of obtaining credit at favorable rates.
+- A ratio above 40%-42% indicates a level of debt that is too high and may reduce your chances of getting credit at favorable rates.

-We suggest using our tool to calculate your debt level to receive personalized recommendations for improving your ratio based on the result you obtain.
+We suggest using our tool to calculate your debt level and receive personalized recommendations for improving your ratio based on your result.

 Why monitor your debt ratio?

-Regularly monitoring your debt ratio is essential for anticipating potential financial problems, taking steps to reduce your debts, and maintaining long-term financial stability.
-A high level of debt can compromise your ability to save, invest, and achieve your financial goals, in addition to making you less eligible for credit for personal projects such as buying a home.
-The higher your debt ratio, the higher the interest rates applicable to a potential loan will be due to the higher credit risk.
+Regularly monitoring your debt ratio is essential to avoid falling into a debt spiral by taking steps to reduce your debt before losing control.
+A high debt level can seriously unbalance your budget, hinder your ability to save, invest, and achieve your financial goals, and make it harder to qualify for credit for personal projects such as buying a home.
+The higher your debt ratio, the higher the interest rates you may face on future loans, as financial institutions will see you as a greater risk.

 What are the weaknesses of the debt ratio?

-Its great strength is that it is simple and universal.
-However, the debt ratio has 2 major weaknesses:
+Its biggest strength is that it’s simple and universally used.
+However, the debt ratio has 2 main weaknesses:

-1. Dependents: The ratio is based on an individual’s or family unit’s total income but not on the number of dependents relying on that income.
-A single person earning $100,000 a year does not have the same basic expenses as a family of four earning the same total family income of $100,000.
-Thus, with a debt ratio of 35%, for example, a person may not represent the same ability to pay debts due to higher expenses for food, clothing, etc., compared to what a single person will have to bear..
+- Number of dependents: The ratio is based on the total income of an individual or household, but it does not consider the number of dependents relying on that income.
+For example, a single person earning $100,000 a year doesn’t have the same basic expenses as a family of four with the same household income.
+So, a debt ratio of 35% may reflect very different debt-handling capacities depending on the household size.

-Therefore, relying solely on the debt ratio is not sufficient to get the whole picture.
-You should also work on a budget that takes into account all of your expenses and provides a more accurate picture of your reality.
-Although this may take a little more time than simply calculating your debt ratio, investing time in these two aspects will give you a better idea of your finances.
+So, relying solely on the debt ratio doesn’t guarantee financial stability.
+It is therefore also recommended to create a budget that considers all your expenses and gives you a clearer picture of your reality.
+Although this step takes more time than simply calculating your debt ratio, investing time in both aspects will give you a more accurate view of your finances.

-If you have any questions or need assistance with any of these steps or the results obtained, feel free to contact one of Jean Fortin’s personal finance advisors.
-It’s free, confidential, and without obligation.
+If you have any questions or need help completing any of these steps or understanding your results, don’t hesitate to contact one of the personal finance trustees at Jean Fortin.
+It’s free, confidential, and with no obligation.

 By Pierre Fortin